Skip to main content

 Overview

 Cornish Studio was owned and operated by George B. Cornish from 1905 until his death in 1946.
-The collection consists of register cards, register books, and order books from 1915-1971 with miscellaneous items from families photographed at Cornish Studio.
+The collection includes register cards, register books, and order books from 1915-1971 with miscellaneous items from families photographed at Cornish Studio.
+The majority of the collection consists of prints, flexible negatives, and glass plate negatives of various people and landscapes in the Arkansas City (Ark City) area and surrounding region with a particular focus on individual and family portraits.

 Dates